-Body of 5-year-old Michigan boy who went missing on Christmas found floating in pond, police say
+Body of 5-year-old Michigan boy who went missing on Christmas found in pond, police say

-The body of a 5-year-old Michigan boy who went missing on Christmas was found Thursday afternoon floating in a pond near his family’s home, local authorities say.
+The body of a 5-year-old Michigan boy who went missing on Christmas was found Thursday afternoon in a pond near his family’s home, investigators said.

 Beau Brennan Belson was last seen playing outside with his family in Six Lakes around 2:30 p.m. on Wednesday, Grand Rapid’s Fox 17 reported.